awsdocs/aws-greengrass-developer-guide/doc_source/gg-gs.md

 # Getting Started with AWS IoT Greengrass<a name="gg-gs"></a>

-This tutorial includes six modules, each designed to show you AWS IoT Greengrass basics and help you get started in as few steps as possible\.
+This tutorial includes several modules designed to show you AWS IoT Greengrass basics and help you get started quickly\.
 This tutorial covers:
 + The AWS IoT Greengrass programming model\.
 +  Fundamental concepts, such as AWS IoT Greengrass cores, groups, and subscriptions\.
 + The deployment process for running AWS Lambda functions at the edge\.